wjsutton/wjsutton.github.io/content/tableau_tips_and_tricks/Tableau-Tips-Tricks-1-Sheet-Selectors.md

 ### Use Cases
 - Adding more data within the dashboard without overwhelming a user
-- Showing a better suited chart depending on user input
+- Showing a better-suited chart depending on user input

 ### Prerequisites